agilepro/software-craftsmanship/docs/Coding/Optimization/reduce-cognitive-load.md

 ```

 It is not just that it is shorter (which always helps) but that each condition works more or less immediately.
 If the condition is true, it takes action, and returns, getting that branch completely out of the way.
 When reading the code, you can consider the condition, and the put it out of mind, knowing that all the following statements are for the case that the condition does not exist.
-Generally, the ‘easy’ cases are tested first, and the conditions get more specialized further down.
+Generally, the 'easy' cases are tested first, and the conditions get more specialized further down.
 It is easier to keep track of the conditions on a particular line.

 Also in the transformation, we eliminated a local variable or two.
 Reduced the number of blocks.
 Simplified some of the complex expressions.
 All of this helps make the code more readable and maintainable.